Is Vajarahalli a Good Place to Live

 6. What is the rent like in Vajarahalli?

-Rentals in Vajarahalli for 2 BHK apartments typically run ₹18,000–₹32,000/month depending on age and amenities.
-3 BHK units rent for ₹28,000–₹55,000/month; luxury 3 BHK in premium boutique buildings ₹50,000–₹85,000/month.
-Gross rental yields run 3.5%–5.5% depending on configuration and metro proximity.
+Rentals in Vajarahalli for 2 BHK apartments run ₹18,000–₹32,000/month.
+The market average for a standard 2 BHK is around ₹25,000/month.
+The range depends on age and amenities.
+3 BHK units rent for ₹28,000–₹55,000/month.
+Luxury 3 BHK in premium boutique buildings run ₹50,000–₹85,000/month.
+Gross rental yields are 3.5%–5.5%.
+The exact yield depends on configuration and metro proximity.